BNSF RAILWAY IN IDAHO

 - One BNSF train can move one ton of freight nearly 500 miles on a single gallon of diesel

-In 2019, BNSF expects to invest approximately $3.57 billion in capital across its system.
+In 2021, BNSF expects to invest approximately $2.99 billion in capital across its system.
 The largest component of the plan will be to replace and maintain BNSF’s core network and related assets to ensure BNSF continues to operate a safe and reliable network.
 In addition, the plan includes investing in expansion and efficiency projects and acquiring new freight cars, locomotives, and other equipment.
-In 2018, BNSF invested more than $30 million in Idaho for capital projects.